 How busy is it?

-It also had 47 requests to act as an appointing authority, which is a common function it undertakes under the UNCITRAL and other rules – compared with 47 requests in 2017.
+It also had 49 requests to act as an appointing authority in the same time frame – a common function it undertakes under the UNCITRAL and other rules – compared with 47 requests in 2017.

 Who runs the show?